 If you're a Harry Potter fan, good news.
 The Express queue for Harry Potter and the Forbidden Journey misses the outdoor greenhouse and smaller details inside.
 But the major parts of the castle, such as Dumbledore's Office and the Defense Against the Dark Arts classroom, are not toadally out of view.
 For Harry Potter and the Escape from Gringotts, the Express queue is essentially the same as the standby line, only moving faster.
 Both Single Rider lines still don't get the full experience as standby, however.

 Universal Express Pass Options

 There are two types of Universal Express passes:

 You can use the Universal Express Unlimited Pass an unlimited number of times at participating rides and attractions each day that your pass is valid.
 You can use the Universal Express Standard Pass one time per ride each day that your pass is valid.

 Both types of Universal Express passes are available for one park per day or both parks per day.
-It can be purchased online ahead of time through Universal or at the parks themselves.
+It can be purchased online ahead of time through us or Universal directly, or while you're at the parks.
 We like this flexibility.
-Sometimes you don't know you want Express Pass until you're already in the parks!
+Sometimes you don't know you want Express pass until you're already in the parks!

 Universal offers separate passes for Universal's Volcano Bay.
 These are per day, and you have the option of skipping the virtual lines at select rides and attractions, or you can pay more with an Express Plus pass to skip the virtual lines at all rides and attractions inside the water park.